simeonqs/simeonqs.github.io/_pages/about.md

 ## PhD

 I work with social and vocal complexity in parrots.
 I try to understand if parrots living in a more complex social context develop more a complex vocal communication system.
 For this I study the monk parakeet, which is an invasive species in many European cities.
 Furthermore, I study how vocal systems co-evolve with social systems.
 Looking at the same question from an ultimate perspective.
 Besides doing comparative analysis of parrots at the species level, I will again use monk parakeets to see if there is a signal of cultural evolution of vocal systems.
 I will compare populations in Europe with different invasion histories to see if new or altered vocalisations are innovated and retained in the population.
+I'm supervised by Dr. Lucy Aplin and Dr. Mary Brooke McElreath.

+Ongoing work includes:

+* A comparative study into how relative brain size can have driving the evolution of long lifespans in parrots (in collaboration with Professor Dalia Amor Conde); for preliminary results see [my talk at ASAB](https://www.youtube.com/watch?v=UuZCXxjj8S8&t=79s)
+* A field study of dialect patterns in monk parakeets across their European invasive range (together Stephen Tyndel)
+* A field study of vocal and social complexity in monk parakeets in Barcelona (in collaboration with Dr. Juan Carlos Senar)

 ## General interests